温馨提示:本站仅提供公开网络链接索引服务,不存储、不篡改任何第三方内容,所有内容版权归原作者所有

 Organizations should also be aware of security risks related to SSH port forwarding.
 It is a technology that has many good uses, but it can also enable unfettered access across firewalls.
 Employees and attackers can leave tunnels back into the internal network from the public Internet.
 This particularly affects organizations using cloud computing services.

-Using telnet is not recommended In addition to SSH, the PuTTY can be used as a telnet client.
+In addition to SSH, the PuTTY can be used as a telnet client.
 Telnet is insecure.
 Its use is not recommended.

 The main problem with telnet is that it transmits all passwords and any transmitted data in the clear.
 Anyone with access to any computer on the same network can steal user names and passwords that are transmitted.
 Such password sniffing attacks were very common on the Internet already in the 1990s.